Optimize Processes with Data Visualization

 So, what’s the difference?
 To begin with, visualizations have progressed well beyond basic graphs and maps.
 They can now visualize data in new systems that provide more context and information.
 Users can view the optimal visualization to encompass the data rather than trying to settle for a sufficient option with this enlarged toolkit at their disposal.

 Everything in today’s visualizations is vastly superior to previous versions.
 Despite this, it’s always easy to underestimate their effect on the economy.
-The CFO, the finance team, and the company as a whole are all involved.
+The CFO, the finance team, and the company are all involved.

 Using Data Visualizations to Optimize Processes